article

-Latinx Heritage Month, or Hispanic Heritage Month (the official government designation) held from September 15th - October 15th, honors the contributions and significance of Latinx Americans to the US and celebrates the rich heritage and cultures of Americans from or with ancestors from Mexico, Central and South America, the Caribbean, and Spain.
-The term “Latinx” relates to people of Latin American origin or descent and is used as a gender-neutral or non-binary alternative to Latino or Latina.
+Hispanic Heritage Month, held from September 15th - October 15th, honors the contributions and significance of Hispanic Americans to the US and celebrates the rich heritage and cultures of Americans from or with ancestors from Mexico, Central and South America, the Caribbean, and Spain.

 This time period also holds greater historical meaning to many Latin American countries—Mid-September is the anniversary of independence for Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua, as well as Mexico and Chile (September 16 and September 18, respectively).

-To celebrate and honor Latinx Heritage Month, we invited CJ employees who identify with the Latinx community to tell us more about their roots, share their favorite things (hi, we're hungry now!), as well as amazing stories about the people who inspire them.
+To celebrate and honor Hispanic Heritage Month, we invited CJ employees who identify with the community to tell us more about their roots, and share their favorite things (hi, we're hungry now!), as well as amazing stories about the people who inspire them.

 Brandi Chilton, Content Marketing Strategist, Plano, TX